-Billy, How Did you Do It?
+Billy Wilder in Billy, How Did You Do It?

 In 1988, Volker Schlöndorff, the director of The Lost Honor of Katharina Blum and The Tin Drum, brought a camera crew into Billy Wilder’s Los Angeles office.
 The goal, as Schlöndorff put it, was to record “an improvised conversation between friends.”
 The special three-hour version of the resulting documentary, Billy, How Did You Do It?, was originally aired on the BBC soon afterward (against Wilder’s wishes).
 But it had not been publicly shown until Film Forum’s special screening in September, during its run of Schlöndorff's cut of The Tin Drum.